renancarioca/bus_speeds_from_GPS/README.md

 This can be done by:
 * Specifying the network of streets where you want to monitor bus speeds.
 To do this, use Google My Maps to design a KML layer where every line is a street or street segment where you want to calculate bus speeds.
 * Uploading the GPS files of the buses in the transportation system you want to monitor.
-The file must be a .csv or a .txt file separated by a semicolon (; or another separator, you can change that in the function), and each GPS record must contain at least an identifier for the bus (e.g. its plate), a timestamp, and the coordinates.
+The file must be a .csv file separated by a semicolon (; or another separator, you can change that in the function), and each GPS record must contain at least an identifier for the bus (e.g. its plate), a timestamp, and the coordinates.

 ### Designing the monitoring network
 Use [Google My Maps]([url](https://www.google.com/maps/about/mymaps/)) to design the network of streets where you want to monitor bus speeds.
 To do this, create a layer and create line segments to indicate where you want to calculate average bus speeds.